garethltm/compsci361/README.md

 # compsci361

-sample codes taken from lectures for learning purposes
+sample codes taken from lectures for private learning purposes